UliHarder/weather/README.md

 ## Final processing step

-In the next step the data is kept in a table created by [`createTableWeatherPartitioned.sql`](createTableWeatherPartitioned.sql} and the partitioning is done by day of observation.
+In the next step the data is kept in a table created by [`createTableWeatherPartitioned.sql`](createTableWeatherPartitioned.sql) and the partitioning is done by day of observation.
 To get the `INSERT OVERWRITE` right and avoid deleting data we pick an observation day, write its partition and look at the files downloaded two days before and afer.
 This is done in the script [`ingestProcessedWeather.sh`](ingestProcessedWeather.sh).